- Online Employment Application in Applitrack

 Requirements to Be Considered “Highly Qualified”

-The “Highly Qualified” standard must be met to be considered for a position as an elementary school instructional assistant in schools that are designated as Title 1.
+The “Highly Qualified” standard must be met to be considered for a position as an instructional assistant in all schools that are designated as Title 1.
 For schools that are not designated as Title 1, the “highly qualified” standard is not required at the time of initial employment but must be met within two years.
 Employees who are hired on or after Jan.
 7, 2021 will be given the remainder of the current school year plus an additional two years to meet the Highly Qualified standard.

 To be considered “highly qualified”, you must meet one of the requirements below: